UNC-CECL/brie/README.md

 ```

 **The "finalize" function deletes some variables to make a smaller file for saving,
-and it makes the variable Qinlet m^3/yr instead of XXXXX**
+and it makes the variable Qinlet m3/m/yr instead of m^3/yr**
 ```bash
 brie.finalize()
 ```